shiv4705/ChatNest/README.md

 _MENTOR_: NEELA SANTOSH

-ChatNest is a real-time chat application featuring individual and group chats.
-Built with React, Chakra UI, Node.js, Express, MongoDB, and Socket.io, this project demonstrates real-time communication and group management with a beautiful and responsive interface.
+ChatNest is a chat application featuring individual and group chats.
+Built with React, Chakra UI, Node.js, Express and MongoDB, this project demonstrates real-time communication and group management with a beautiful and responsive interface.

 ## Features

-- **Real-Time Messaging:**
-  - Instant communication using Socket.io.
-  - Join individual or group chat rooms.
 - **User Authentication:**
   - Secure sign up and login.
   - Password encryption using bcrypt.